martanne/bitpixie/README.md

 >
 > This typically means something did not work as expected.

 Login with the `root` user, no password is needed.
 Follow the instructions printed in the logon message.
-Replace `XXX` with device file representing your encrypted BitLocker volume:
+Replace `XYZ` with device file representing your encrypted BitLocker volume:
 ```
 exploit && ./mount.sh /dev/XYZ && ls mnt
 ```

+## Success Stories

+Windows 11 devices which were successfully exploited, after manually enabling the TCP stack in the UEFI settings:

+- Lenovo ThinkPad T460s 20FAA01100
+- Lenovo ThinkPad X280 20KES6C42B